*This post is sponsored by The Home Depot.

 How To Cut Metal Pipe

 As I mentioned before, my original plan was to use metal conduit for the rungs.
 I grabbed my Milwaukee M18 Fuel 18-Volt Brushless Cordless Sawzall and fitted it with the Torch carbide teeth metal reciprocating saw blade.
 I loved how simple it was to get set up to cut.
 No cords to try to find outlets for.
-Just add the 18-volt battery and go.
+I added the battery from my M18 XC8.0ah starter kit and got to work.
 The torch blade cut through the conduit like a hot knife through butter.
+The high output battery made my Sawzall perform like it was running off a 15amp cord.
+All of the Milwaukee M18 batteries work with the 175+ tools in the M18 line, which makes swapping out batteries and tools extremely easy.
+I was able to charge my M18 3ah batteries on the same charger and swap them out, if needed.
+They also offer an amazing amount of power, but in a more compact size.

 My plan was to use epoxy as “glue” for the conduit to fit inside the holes I drilled in the rails.
 Unfortunately, my 7/8″ forstner bit was too small and my 1″ forstner bit was too large.
 I still attempted to attach the rails using 5 minute epoxy, but it just wasn’t working out, so I scrapped the idea and bought wood dowels.